How to Take Care of Your Smile During Halloween with Your Carrollton Dentist

 It isn’t just candy you need to worry about, but also pay attention to your costume options.
 Don’t use eyeliner to fake a missing tooth as this can be dangerous.
 In addition, you’ll want to avoid using any prosthetics or fake teeth with your costume.

-Make sure you talk to the dentist about any questions you have regarding Halloween activities and candies.
+Make sure you talk to your Carrollton dentist, Dr. Pfaffenberger, about any questions you have regarding Halloween activities and candies.
+It's important to take care of your smile all year round, but don't let this holiday set your dental health back!